cedricwalter/cedricwalter.github.io/_posts/2013-01-07-cedtag-2-6-1-for-j2-5-released-for-joomla-2-5.md

 ### Warning

-**IT IS MANDATORAY TO COMPLETELY REMOVE ALL VERSION &lt; 2.6.0 BEFORE INSTALLING THIS NEW ONE!
+**IT IS MANDATORAY TO COMPLETELY REMOVE ALL VERSION < 2.6.0 BEFORE INSTALLING THIS NEW ONE!
 Go to the Extension Manager under the tab Manage, enter in filter "tag", select all and click Actions – Uninstall**
 Reason: I did change a lot of folder name and file casing casing to be more #Joomla compliant
 Don’t be scared you will not loose any Tags or data from your database! uninstalling do not remove currently any tables!